 Perimeter servers should be configured depending on the type of network setup.
-Listed below are 3 common scenarios present in most networks:
+Listed below are three common scenarios present in most networks:

 In this scenario, the mail server where GFI MailEssentials is installed acts as the only perimeter server.
-The perimeter servers do not need to be configured, since GFI MailEssentials will verify the IP sending to it by default.
+The perimeter servers do not need to be configured since GFI MailEssentials verifies the IP address by default.

 The perimeter servers are configured from the GFI MailEssentials configuration > Anti-Spam > Anti-Spam Settings > Perimeter SMTP Servers tab.